Gerardo "Buddy" Ungson, Ph.D.

 In addition, Ungson recognizes several fellow faculty members for their noteworthy work addressing societal welfare issues.
 To name a few, Information Systems Professor Sameer Verma leads the “one laptop per child” initiative in developing countries, Professor of Labor and Employment Studies John Logan is at the forefront of worker rights and collective bargaining issues in the Bay Area, and Management Professor Geoff Desa studies the phenomenon of social entrepreneurship and sustainable ventures.
 Ungson notes there is significant research activity underway across the college examining healthcare issues, the student debt crisis, the emerging gig economy, societal engagement, and other issues that straddle social justice and the business world.

 “For all too long, business education has not attended as much to poverty in emerging and developing economies,” Ungson reflects.
 “For me, ‘social justice’ means inclusion and engagement in ways that improve the welfare of all, but particularly for the poor and those unprivileged in society.”

-Visit our Information Systems page to learn more about this academic department and the variety of courses we offer in this popular field.
+Visit the International Business Department page to learn more about our programs and the variety of courses we offer in this field.